friendlyantz/quote_builder/README.md

 # Code Review
 Using enums leads to more and more conditional statements(for taxes, import duties, etc.).
 To make matters worse these conditionals end up living in the base Quote_Product model further cluttering its domain.
 We could move these into a concern but that is essentially equivalent to sweeping the dirt elsewhere.
 We still have a pattern that left unchecked will lead to bloat in our application.
 ## General
-* `#FIXME` used to review original code and will be added in first commit
+* `Hashtag FIXME` used to review original code and will be added to the first commit
+* SQL Lite DB used.
+Postgres is much better option and industry standard
 ### Models

 * `QuoteProduct`: poor naming - double ups with it's enum `product` column. product ideally to be moved into a separate table(advanced) or morph into Single Table Inheritance (STI) architecture(simpler)